-For fiscal year ended June 30, 2006, the county paid its employer contributions due to SamCERA in the form of a prepayment on the first pay date of the fiscal year.
+For the fiscal year ended June 30, 2007, the county paid its employer contributions due to SamCERA in the form of a prepayment on the first pay date of the fiscal year.
 The prepayment is based on the adopted actuarial contribution rates and the estimated annual covered payroll by tier discounted by the actuarial assumption rate.
-Through out the year, as the bi-weekly payroll becomes known, the prepayment is reduced by actual contributions owed.
+Throughout the year, as the bi-weekly payroll becomes known, the prepayment is reduced by actual contributions owed.
 At year end there is a true-up based on the actual contributions owed.
-The 2005/2006 prepayment was \$2,139,357.83 more than contributions owed.
-The overpayment was returned to the county on the first pay date of the 2006/2007 fiscal year.
+The 2006/2007 prepayment was \$725,852 less than contributions owed.
+The county made up this shortfall on June 30, 2007.